mini-software/MiniExcel/README.md

 ### Excel Type Auto Check <a name="getstart5"></a>

-Default system will auto check file path or stream is from xlsx or csv, but if you need to specify type, it can use excelType parameter.
+- MiniExcel will check whether it is xlsx or csv based on the `file extension` by default, but there may be inaccuracy, please specify it manually.
+- Stream cannot be know from which excel, please specify it manually.

 ```csharp
 stream.SaveAs(excelType:ExcelType.CSV);
 //or